verdict-wow/.github/ideas.md

 - Auto-form or auto-join a party for world quests (see `Groupoff` addon; works even without the eye icon)
 - Filter out low-value gold, already-collected gear, and irrelevant old-content world quests
 - Track Prey and bountiful delve chest completion
+- In dungeons, caves, etc, we should display a map.
+We can use the minimap but blow it up as a starting point likely.
+Maybe autostich it as you discover?
+Or have completed ones like some addon in the past?

 ## Shop